Policies and BY-LAWS

 RCSCL provides access to the Internet in keeping with its mission to be a forum for information and ideas for all members of the community.
 Access to the Internet is unfiltered.
 Be careful about giving identifying information online, in electronic mail, chat rooms, or any other interactive use.
 If you are concerned about your child’s use of the Internet, please accompany your child during Internet work sessions.
 The best protection for your child is your presence.

 - Before a computer session at RCS Community Library: you must agree that you will follow the Library’s Computer and Internet Use Policy.

 - Each sign-in provides a 60 minute session.
-There is a daily individual limit of two hours.
+There is a daily individual limit of four hours.
 No more than two people should be at one computer.
 They must be seated.
 No food or uncovered drinks may be at the computers.

 - Personal work should be saved to a portable USB flash drive, or can be mailed it as an attachment to an email address.
 Work that has been saved onto the computer’s hard drive is deleted whenever the computer is restarted.

 - Each page printed from the computer, including web site pages, full text of magazine articles, and encyclopedia pages, charts, and maps, costs 15 cents.
 (20 cents for double sided) As with all formats, you must respect copyright laws and licensing agreements.

 - Library staff will provide basic instruction to help users with Internet access.
 Staff will not be available for continual support during on-line sessions.
 Internet training sessions will be scheduled on a regular basis.